jplayer/react-jPlayer/README.md

 Sets the jPlayer to fullScreen mode when true.
 The vast majority of users will not want this to be true by default as this option is usually toggled via the GUI.

-This uses the [FullScreen api internally](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API).
+This uses the [FullScreen API](https://developer.mozilla.org/en-US/docs/Web/API/Fullscreen_API) internally.
 If the FullScreen api is not supported by the browser then everything but the jPlayer will be hidden. `jPlayer.css` will then handle making the jPlayer width and height 100% of the screen to simulate the native full screen mode as close as possible.

 ##### `verticalPlaybackRate: (bool)`
 Default: false